 What should I do if I forget to check-in?

 If you forgot or couldn’t check-in to one of your classes, don’t worry, just try to remember to check-in at the rest of your classes.

 Can my attendance record be changed after a session has finished?

+Your attendance record can’t be changed, either by your School or IT Services.
 If you were unable to check in to the app because of a technical issue (such as your timetabled session not showing), then please visit our Troubleshooting guide for assistance recording your attendance at your next sessions.
 If you continue to have problems, please contact IT Services for support.